-3. Depending of n the selected login method, do one of the following:
+3. Depending on the selected login method, do one of the following:

 Login Method Procedure Username/Password Type your Fortify Software Security Center user name and password.
 Authentication Token In the Token box, specify the decoded value of a Fortify Software Security Center authentication token of type ToolsConnectToken.
-Note: For instructions about how to create an authentication token from Fortify Software Security Center, see the Fortify Software Security Center User Guide .
+Note: For instructions about how to create an authentication token from Fortify Software Security Center, see the OpenTextTM Fortify Software Security Center User Guide.
 X.509 SSO a.
 Click Browse to the right of Certificate. b.
 In the Browser for Certificate dialog box, locate the p12 package with the certificate, and then click Open. c.
 Type the password if required.
-Kerberos SSO Fortify Software Security Center must be configured to use SPNEGO-based Kerberos authentication.
-Note: Support for Kerberos SSO is only available on Windows systems.